Republicans condemn racist Trump video post depicting Obamas as apes

 “Even if this was a Lion King meme, a reasonable person sees the racist context to this,” Ricketts wrote on X.

-“The White House should do what anyone does when they make a mistake: remove this and apologize.”
+“The White House should do what anyone does when they make a mistake: remove this and apologise.”

 Democrats, meanwhile, questioned Trump’s fitness for the presidency.
 In a social media post, Representative Raja Krishnamoorthi drew a line between the video and the long history of racist depictions of Black people in the US.